North Korea's Polaris: Gorae Class ballistic missile submarine (SINPO Class)

 - The original KN-11 “북극성-1” (Pukgeukseong-1) missile is a direct reverse-engineered copy of the Soviet R-27 missile

-- A more recent (April 2016) KN-11 “북극성-1” (Pukgeukseong-1) missile test appears to show a solid fueled missile however (UNCONFIRMED).
+- A more recent (April 2016) KN-11 “북극성-1” (Pukgeukseong-1) missile test appeared to show a solid fueled missile however (consensus view ).
 This is likely to be shorter ranged.

 - For the time being the submarine should be regarded as a test platform with limited operational capability